in

 Utilitarian and aesthetically pleasing, white picket fences are famous for sprucing up gardens and yards.
 It is a popular fence style because its simple white color serves as a background for displaying the beauty of a landscape.
 It is also a common feature for cottage inspired gardens.
 See more garden fence ideas here.

-White picket fences may either be constructed from scratch or bought prefabricated.
+White pickets may either be constructed from scratch or bought prefabricated.
 Aside from the traditional wooden type, the present market has also resorted to alternative materials like vinyl and PVC.
-Allowing ease in installation, white picket fences are now available in panels or kits.
+Allowing ease of installation, these fences are now available in panels or kits.

-White picket fence around raised garden beds in front of house Wooden white picket fences is a signature feature of traditional Cape Cod style American houses and it functions well in delineating semi private and public spaces.
+Wooden white picket fences are a signature feature of traditional Cape Cod style American houses, and it functions well in delineating semi private and public spaces.

-White picket fence through flower garden White picket fences is a simple way to add contrast to gardens with colorful perennials and flowers.
+White pickets are a simple way to add contrast to gardens with colorful perennials and flowers.

-Cottage with white picket fence with curved design and decorative posts White picket fences may be constructed in a different design other than the usual tapered style.
+White fences may be constructed in a different design other than the usual tapered style.
 Scalloped style pickets and decorative finials for the fence posts add an accent to this stone cottage.

-Cottage with white picket fence The addition of a gate to a white picket fence is both a utilitarian and ornamental feature.
-Here you can see that the combination of a brick pathway and white picket fences bring a contrast in texture and color giving this bungalow an inviting feel.
+The addition of a gate to white pickets is both a utilitarian and ornamental feature.
+Here, you can see that the combination of a brick pathway and white fencing brings a contrast in texture and color, giving this bungalow an inviting feel.

-White picket fence in front of home A white picket fence with Gothic style pickets and a concave stockade gate are old fashioned landscaping elements which add a timeless flair to dainty cottage houses.
+A white Gothic style fencing and a concave stockade gate is old fashioned landscaping elements that add a timeless flair to dainty cottage houses.

-White picket fence with arbor and stone path A more complex design for a white picket fence, this style combines pointed pickets of different heights with an arch and a latticed gate which works perfectly for this colonial style garden.
+A more complex design for a fencing, this style combines pointed pickets of different heights with an arch and a latticed gate, which works perfectly for this colonial-style garden.

-Craftsman house with wood picket fence Wood is the most popular and standard material for picket fence designs.
-It is well loved by homeowners because of its natural aesthetics, durability and availability in the market.
+Wood is the most popular and standard material for picket fence designs.
+It is well loved by homeowners because of its natural aesthetics, durability, and availability in the market.

-When it comes to design, it offers a lot of choice as wood is manageable for customization and can be cut into different shapes.
-It can be applied with different finishes such as paints or wood stains.
+When it comes to design, it offers a lot of choices as wood is manageable for customization and can be cut into different shapes.
+It can be applied with different finishes, such as paints or wood stains.
 Stained finishes are preferred by many because it doesn’t peel when exposed to natural weather changes.

-Some advantages of using wood for fence pickets is that it is durable and can last for years it properly treated.
-However one of its drawbacks is that it requires regular maintenance and treatment because it is prone to pests, decomposition, molds and other outdoor elements.
+Some advantages of using wood for fence pickets are that it is durable and can last for years it properly treated.
+However, one of its drawbacks is that it requires regular maintenance and treatment because it is prone to pests, decomposition, molds and other outdoor elements.

 Wood fence pickets are also considered to be inexpensive, typically costing around $5 to $10 per linear foot depending on the size and style.

-On the average, 4 foot wooden picket fences cost $9 per linear foot while $6 foot tall wooden picket fences are priced at $15 per linear foot.
+On the average, 4 foot wooden pickets cost $9 per linear foot, while $6 foot tall wooden pickets are priced at $15 per linear foot.
 Treated wood costs more as they are subjected to special finishes which make them more longer lasting.

 The type of wood used for pickets also affect the durability of your fence.
-When choosing the right material, go with species of wood which are resilient and are tested to withstand weather changes.
-Common types of wood used for picket fences are cedar wood, pine and redwood.
-Lumber size for wooden picket fences are usually 2” x 4”.
+When choosing the right material, go with species of wood that are resilient and are tested to withstand weather changes.
+Common types of wood used for pickets are cedar wood, pine and redwood.
+Lumber size for wooden pickets are usually 2โ x 4โ.

-Craftsman house with cedar wood picket fence Cedar is a type of wood which is a type of soft wood with colors ranging from white, yellow to red.
-Cedar trees grow in areas which have a damp weather subjecting them to high exposure to damaging elements like molds, fungus, insects and moisture.
+Cedar is a type of wood which is a type of soft wood with colors ranging from white, yellow to red.
+Cedar trees grow in areas that have a damp weather subjecting them to high exposure to damaging elements like molds, fungus, insects and moisture.
 Due to this, they have developed self protective qualities in order to adapt well to the surrounding environment.

 It is recommended that cedar wood picket fences undergo regular maintenance for an increased life span.
 Also, it is best stained with water sealer instead of paint as it allows natural oils to develop making it insect and decay resistant.

-Modern craftsman house with pine picket fence and garden Pine is another type of soft wood which has a yellowish or whitish color with brown knots.
-It is lightweight and inexpensive which makes it another popular choice for wooden fence pickets.
+Pine is another type of soft wood that has a yellowish or whitish color with brown knots.
+It is lightweight and inexpensive, which makes it another popular choice for wooden fence pickets.

-Some advantages of using Pine for picket fence include resistance to shrinking and swelling.
-It also takes paint well and can be finished according to one’s taste.
+Some advantages of using Pine for pickets include resistance to shrinking and swelling.
+It also takes paint well and can be finished according to oneโs taste.
 As it ages, Pine wood also develops a rustic patina which ads to its natural beauty.

 Pressure treated Pine is also guaranteed to last for years making it a wise low cost investment.
 On the other hand, its downside is that it is prone to scratches and dents because of its softness.

-Redwood is a type of wood which is usually harvested in the west coast part of the United States.
-With properties which are is similar to Cedar wood, Redwood is characterized by its darker reddish brown natural stain and tight grain pattern.
+Redwood is a type of wood that is usually harvested in the west coast part of the United States.
+With properties that are is similar to Cedar wood, Redwood is characterized by its darker reddish brown natural stain and tight grain pattern.

 Considered to be the most expensive type of wood fencing material, it usually costs $17.50 to $20 per square foot.
 Its superb aesthetics and qualities make it a wise investment and best choice for wooden picket fences.

-Pressure treated wood undergoes a process which forces chemicals and other preservatives into the wood to protect it from insects, termites and decay.
-Wood is subjected to treatment in a tank and first is depressurized then filled with preservatives under high pressure.
+Pressure treated wood undergoes a process that forces chemicals and other preservatives into the wood to protect it from insects, termites, and decay.
+Wood is subjected to treatment in a tank and is first depressurized and then filled with preservatives under high pressure.

-A 4” x 4” pressure treated lumber typically costs $9 to $20 per piece with lengths ranging from 8 feet to 16 feet.
-For smaller pieces which are approved for above ground installations, a 2” x 6” lumber is usually $6 per piece for an 8 feet long size to $11 per piece for a 16 feet long size.
+A 4โ x 4โ pressure treated lumber typically costs $9 to $20 per piece with lengths ranging from 8 feet to 16 feet.
+For smaller pieces that are approved for above ground installations, a 2โ x 6โ lumber is usually $6 per piece for an 8 feet long size to $11 per piece for a 16 feet long size.

 The picture above shows a pressure treated wood picket fence.
 The cedar stain finish of this fence adds a Country charm to this American style home while serving as backdrop for the lush ground cover and vines.